 Acknowledging a Complaint and Interim Measures

-Upon receipt of a report of sexual assault, domestic violence, dating violence, stalking or any other type of sex discrimination or harassment, CRCDS will evaluate and impose reasonable and appropriate interim measures designed to eliminate the reported hostile environment and protect the parties involved.
+Upon receipt of a report of sex discrimination or harassment, sexual harassment, sexual violence, stalking, domestic violence, dating violence or sex- or gender-based harassment that does not involve conduct of a sexual nature, CRCDS will evaluate and, in its discretion, impose reasonable and appropriate interim measures designed to eliminate the reported hostile environment and protect the parties involved.

-For reporting individuals (Complainants) seeking to avail themselves of the CRCDS procedures related to Sexual Misconduct Complaints, the Title IX Coordinator shall cause an “Acknowledgment of Complaint and Description of Procedure and Support Services” letter to be sent to the parties.
-This letter shall acknowledge the complaint, attach a copy of the Sexual Misconduct Policy, and reiterate that retaliation will not be permitted.
+For Complainants seeking to avail themselves of the CRCDS procedures related to Sexual Misconduct Complaints, the Title IX Coordinator shall cause an “Acknowledgment of Complaint and Description of Procedure and Support Services” letter to be sent to the parties.
+This letter shall acknowledge the complaint, attach a copy of this Policy, and reiterate that retaliation will not be permitted.

 The Title IX Coordinator will maintain consistent contact with the parties to ensure that all safety and emotional and physical well-being concerns are being addressed.
 The Title IX Coordinator will conduct an initial assessment to determine the appropriateness of any interim measures, which the Title IX Coordinator may impose regardless of whether formal disciplinary action is sought by the Complainant or CRCDS.
-A Complainant or Respondent may request separation or other protection, or CRCDS may chooseto impose interim measures at its discretion to ensure the safety of all parties, the broader College community, and/or the integrity of the investigative and/or resolution process.
-CRCDS will provide Complainants written notice about these options for interim measures or accommodations.
-CRCDS will maintain as confidential any accommodation(s) or protective measure(s) provided to Complainant to the extent that maintaining such confidentiality will not impair CRCDS’ ability to provide the accommodation(s) or protective measure(s).
+A Complainant or Respondent may request separation or other protection, or CRCDS may choose to impose interim measures at its discretion to ensure the safety of all parties, the broader CRCDS community, and/or the integrity of the investigative and/or resolution process.
+CRCDS will implement interim measures promptly and at no cost to the parties.

 All individuals are encouraged to report concerns about failure of another individual to abide by any restrictions imposed by an interim measure.
 CRCDS will take immediate and responsive action to enforce a previously implemented measure.